 Visit Pashupatinath temple and its surrounding areas

 The Pashupatinath temple is Nepal’s biggest temple.
-Situated on the banks of Bagmati river and is dedicated to Lord Shiva.
+Situated on the banks of the Bagmati river and is dedicated to Lord Shiva.
 The original temple was constructed in the 5th century and it was later on renovated by Malla kings.
 Pashupatinath temple is one of the most sacred temples for Hindus.
-There was no damage to this temple during 2015 earthquake.
+There was no damage to this temple during the 2015 earthquake.
 Photography is not allowed inside the temple.
 Non-Hindu’s are not allowed inside the temple.

 If you are Hindu then go inside the temple and pray.
 If you are non-Hindu then explore the surrounding areas.
 The market and outside area in front of the temple are quite interesting and have lots of character for any traveler.